dakk/yallo-lang/README.md

 # Yallo-lang
-Yallo is an yet another high level experimental language for Tezos, with the purpose of providing a better abstraction for integrating different contracts.
+Yallo is a yet another high level experimental language for Tezos, with the purpose of providing a better abstraction for integrating different contracts.

 This is only a research project, is not (yet) intendeed for real usage.